Vonage/vonage-dotnet-sdk/README.md

     ??
 Maybe<PhoneNumber>.None;
 ```

-### How to extract the value from the Monad
+### How to extract a value from a Monad?

-Given we cannot predict the state at build-time, we need to provide a process for each scenario.
+Given we cannot predict the state at build-time, we need to provide an operation for **each** scenario.

 The following methods are all available for both `Result<T>` and `Maybe<T>`, but examples will focus on `Result<T>`.